 We need to first blow the cofferdam with nitrogen and then fill the cofferdam with a chemical called DOP.

 To fill the cofferdam, we need to remove the air inlet and outlet pipes to the cofferdam located on the pump stack.
-We can then fill the DOP with funnel.
-Continue filling DOP until we get DOP from the outlet of purge pipe.
+We can then fill the DOP with a funnel.
+Continue filling DOP until we get DOP from the outlet of the purge pipe.

 6) Have the antidote on board before loading